tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/ELEC3024/Week 6 - Design via Frequency Response.md

 [Design via Frequency Response](Attachments/Workshop%20Ch11%20-%20Design%20via%20Frequency%20Response_annotated.pdf)

 **Review of root locus design:**
-- The transient response of a control system can be designed by adjusting the gain along the ro
+- The transient response of a control system can be designed by adjusting the gain along the root locus
+	- Finding the transient specification on the root locus
+	- Setting the gain accordingly
+	- Settling for the resulting steady-state error
+- Disadvantage
+	- Only the transient response and steady-state error represented by **poibnt**